-- I. The General Contractor shall keep the submittal schedule current.
-The submittal schedule shall be coordinated with the CPS, and shall allow for reasonable time for Housing Authority submittal review as documented in the contract. - 1.10 MONTHLY UPDATED CPS SUBMITTAL AND APPROVAL - A. A preliminary updated CPS and all associated backup documentation shall be submitted by the General Contractor for review along with the "pencil copy" of the application for payment.
+I. The General Contractor shall keep the submittal schedule current.
+The submittal schedule shall be coordinated with the CPS, and shall allow for reasonable time for Housing Authority submittal review as documented in the contract.

+1.10 MONTHLY UPDATED CPS SUBMITTAL AND APPROVAL

+- A. A preliminary updated CPS and all associated backup documentation shall be submitted by the General Contractor for review along with the "pencil copy" of the application for payment.
 The preliminary updated CPS should be submitted to the Housing Authority and the A/E no later than three (3) working days before the pay application progress meeting, with the site walk occurring no later than one (1) working day before the pay application progress meeting. - B. Backup documentation shall include a narrative discussion of the progress to date, forecasted work for next period, problem areas, and anticipated delays.
 If applicable, the narrative shall document schedule slippage, provide a detailed explanation concerning the reason(s) for the slippage, how each prime contractor is affected, and shall include a written recovery plan for getting the project back on schedule.
 The written recovery plan shall include any necessary overtime or additional labor and what steps are being taken to recover the original schedule, and/or what logic changes occurred and why said changes occurred.
 The plan shall indicate the date by which the progress of the work will comply with the current approved CPS. - C. The preliminary updated CPS and the pencil copy of the application for payment shall be reviewed by all contractors, Housing Authority representative(s), and the A/E during the site walk meeting. - D. The General Prime Contractor shall make any revisions as noted during the site walk meeting, and shall submit the formal/finalized updated CPS and all associated backup documentation along with the finalized monthly application for payment at the pay application progress meeting. - E. The formal/finalized updated CPS and associated backup documentation shall be considered part of the application for payment submission.
-Failure to submit an accurate updated CPS and all associated backup documentation with the application for payment will be cause for rejection of the application for payment. - 1.11 CRITICAL PATH, LOGIC, or TASK CHANGES CPS UPDATE SUBMITTAL - A. The General Prime Contractor shall immediately submit a revised CPS and a written recovery/corrective action plan to the Contracting Officer any time a critical path item is three (3) working days behind the current approved CPS, if a non-critical activity becomes critical, or if there are changes in schedule logic and/or tasks.
+Failure to submit an accurate updated CPS and all associated backup documentation with the application for payment will be cause for rejection of the application for payment.

+1.11 CRITICAL PATH, LOGIC, or TASK CHANGES CPS UPDATE SUBMITTAL three (3) working days behind the current approved CPS, if a non-critical activity becomes critical, or if there are changes in schedule logic and/or tasks.